Skip to content

 Columns:

-• Uses JIT loss — pulls gradients from JaxLoss rather than the Python-side evaluators.
+• Uses JAX executor — pulls gradients from JaxObjectiveExecutor rather than finite differences on the Python executor.

 • Full XLA loop — the entire optimizer iteration lives inside jax.jit (no Python ↔ XLA round-trips per step).